-A good idea is to use a percentage because then you'll always get the same results.
+A good idea to weigh fragrance oil is to use a percentage because you are guaranteed to always get the same results.
 Most waxes have a 12% maximum fragrance load or approximately 2 oz. per pound.
 A typical amount is about 6% or 1 ounce per pound.
-For those of us who didn't excel in math, it works like this:

 - Use a candle and soap scale for weighing your fragrance oil.

 - Determine how much wax you're going to melt.
 Let's use 1 lb.
 (16 oz.) as an example.
 If you're going to add 6% fragrance oil, multiply 16 x 6% (or.06).
 You will get .96 which you can round up to 1 ounce.